hmoustaphaousmane/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 * 0-alias : create an alias named "ls" with the value "rm *"

-* 1-hello_you : print hello user, where user is the current Linux user.
+* 1-hello_you : print hello user, where user is the current Linux user

+* 2-path : add the directory /action to the PATH